You’ve read the books and the magazine articles. You’ve bought the pre-packaged foods and the meal supplement shakes. Some work, but most don’t.

 “The concept is to encourage basic healthy eating that is tailored to individual food choices and preferences while enforcing a balance of all food groups and allowing you to enjoy your favorites in moderation,” explains Kathy Shilko, RD, LDN, CDOE, CDE, a registered dietitian, licensed dietitian/nutritionist and certified diabetes outpatient educator with the Care New England Wellness Center.

 This is very different from the eating plans that restrict certain categories of foods, an approach that might show faster results in the short term but is not as effective in the long term as a lifestyle.

-“This concept is not new but people tend to forget that eating healthy does not mean you have to eliminate certain foods or food groups,” Shilko says.
+“This concept is not new, but people tend to forget that eating healthy does not mean you have to eliminate certain foods or food groups,” Shilko says.
 “It means getting a variety of food groups, balancing those groups in each meal, watching portion size and staying physically active.”
-Whatever you need

 can help you lose weight or just refocus your eating patterns on consistently healthy choices.
 Each client who goes in for an appointment at the Wellness Center is assigned a different number of daily calories to eat and exercise to perform based on their ability, health and goals.

 “Staff at the Wellness center use all these concepts when we see clients for our Healthy Steps Program